jamesrgregg/edgex-docker-hub-documentation/generated-overviews/docker-app-service-configurable.md

 *Edgey - the official EdgeX Foundry project mascot*
 # What's in this image?

-This image contains the appl service configuragle.
+This image contains the appl service configurable.
 App-Service-Configurable is provided as an easy way to get started with processing data flowing through EdgeX.
 This service leverages the App Functions SDK and provides a way for developers to use configuration instead of having to compile standalone services to utilize built in functions in the SDK.
 Please refer to [Available Configurable Pipeline Functions](https://docs.edgexfoundry.org/1.2/microservices/application/AppServiceConfigurable/#available-configurable-pipeline-functions) for a full list of built in functions that can be used in the configurable pipeline.

 The app service configurable source code: https://github.com/edgexfoundry/app-service-configurable